Notice of Annual General Meeting of Orexo

 The following conditions shall apply for the awards.

-- Each Share Award entitles the holder to receive one share in the company, free of charge, three years after granting of the Share Award (the vesting period), provided that the holder, with some exceptions, still is employed by the Orexo group.
+- Each Share Award entitles the holder to receive one share in the company, free of charge, except for the appropriate taxes, three years after granting of the Share Award (the vesting period), provided that the holder, with some exceptions, still is employed by the Orexo group.

-- To make the participants’ interest equal with the shareholders’, Orexo will compensate the participants for distributed dividends, if any, during the vesting period by increasing the number of shares that each Share Award is entitled to after the vesting period.
+- To make the participants’ interest equal with the shareholders’, Orexo will compensate the participants for distributed dividends, if any, during the vesting period by increasing the number of shares that each Share Award entitles to after the vesting period.

 - The Share Awards are non-transferable and may not be pledged.